hireupau/mobile-assessment/README.md

 ## Overview
 We'd like you to create a searchable select list that retrieves Marvel characters from our Superhero API.

-The following designs where created for a progressive web app test that can be viewed here: https://github.com/hireupau/frontend-assessment.
+The following designs were created for a progressive web app test that can be viewed here: https://github.com/hireupau/frontend-assessment.

 For this task you are expected to create a native swift UI equivalent.
 It does